Johnny Guitar-1954

 Grade: B-

-Of course, since the film stars legendary screen actress, Joan Crawford, she ought to be a strong character.
+Of course, since the film stars legendary screen actress Joan Crawford, she is a strong character.

-The writing of the film is not brilliant and other Western stereotypes abound, but Johnny Guitar is a decent watch for Crawford.
+The writing is not brilliant, and other Western stereotypes abound, but Johnny Guitar is a decent watch for Crawford.

-In the middle of an Arizona cattle town, circa the Wild West days, Vienna (Crawford) is a gorgeous and brazen woman, who owns the local watering hole, frequented by less-than-savory men.
+In the middle of an Arizona cattle town circa the Wild West, Vienna (Crawford) is a gorgeous woman who owns the local watering hole, which less-than-savory men frequent.

 Vienna welcomes the men mostly because one of them is a former boyfriend.
-The rest of the town, led by Emma Small (Mercedes McCambridge), despises Vienna and her support of the incoming railroad, sure to make Vienna rich.
+The rest of the town, led by Emma Small (Mercedes McCambridge), despises Vienna and her support of the incoming railroad, which makes Vienna rich.

 After a bank robbery, Vienna is pursued by Emma and the town into a standoff, in which lynchings, shootings, and fires encompass the rest of the film.

-Mixed in with the drama is a romance between Vienna and handsome guitarist, Johnny Guitar (Sterling Hayden), and some musical numbers, but mostly the film is a shoot ’em up led by women.
+Mixed in with the drama is a romance between Vienna and handsome guitarist Johnny Guitar (Sterling Hayden), and some musical numbers, but mostly, the film is a shoot ’em up led by women.

-Let’s take the good with the bad surrounding the film- any picture starring Joan Crawford gets some credit in my book and the role of Vienna is certainly unchartered territory for the glamorous star.
-Tough-talking, gun-slinging, and with a short hairdo, rumors abounded that the character of Vienna was gay and in love with her arch-enemy Emma.
+Let’s take the good with the bad surrounding the film—in my book, any picture starring Joan Crawford gets some credit, and the role of Vienna is undoubtedly uncharted territory for the glamorous star.

-Perhaps, decades later, this might have transpired, but this was 1950s Hollywood, after all.
-No, Crawford still dazzles with heavy makeup and bright red lips and is ever so feminine despite the masculine outfit.
+This might have happened decades later, but this was 1950s Hollywood, after all.
+Crawford still dazzles with heavy makeup and bright red lips and is feminine despite the masculine outfit.

-Clever, especially for 1954 westerns, is having a tough female character in the central role, and this bolsters Johnny Guitar above middling.
-Typically a genre that sticks to the tried and true, the main female rivalry between Vienna and Emma is the best part of the film, but sadly the back story is never fully explored.
+Clever, especially for 1954 westerns, is a tough female character in the central role, bolsters Johnny Guitar above middling.
+Typically, in a genre that sticks to the tried-and-true, the main female rivalry between Vienna and Emma is the best part, but sadly, the back story is never fully explored.

 Why do they hate each other?
 Were they in love with the same man?
 Is their hatred simply because they are the only women in the town?